Kushagra-Rai-Nova/readme/README.md

-<h2 align="left">Hi 👋!
-My name is Kushagra Rai, and I'm a passionate web developer and UI UX designer hailing from the prestigious KIIT, Bhubaneswar, Odisha.
-Currently pursuing my B.Tech in the cutting-edge field of technology, I find immense joy in crafting innovative and user-friendly web solutions.
+<h2 align="left">Hello, I'm Kushagra Rai, a passionate web developer, data analyst, and programmer skilled in C++ and Python.
+Proficient in front-end development with HTML, CSS, and JavaScript, I also have strong database expertise in SQL and MongoDB.
+Hailing from Lucknow, Uttar Pradesh, and pursuing B.Tech at KIIT University, I aim to bring my skills in full-time data analytics and software development roles.
+With effective communication and leadership, I thrive in collaborative environments.
+Let's connect and explore opportunities together.
 As I step into my final year, I'm excited to embark on a journey of transforming ideas into captivating digital experiences.</h2>

 ###